Chungu13/AuraTime/README.md

-# AuraTime - Smart Appointment Management for Beauty & Wellness SMEs
+# AuraTime - Appointment Management for Beauty & Wellness SMEs

 Developed as my final year project, **AuraTime** is a comprehensive appointment management system designed to help small and medium businesses in the beauty and wellness industry transition from manual scheduling to efficient online booking.
 The platform reduces administrative overhead while improving customer experience through real-time availability tracking and automated management across three role-based portals.